-CCA encourages its network providers to relay any concerns they have regarding any aspect of care for CCA Members.
+CCA encourages its network providers to relay any concerns they have regarding any aspect of care for CCA members.
 This includes, but is not limited to, quality of care, administrative operations, and access to care.
-These concerns should be reported to CCA's Provider Services Line 866-420-9332.
+These concerns should be reported to CCA Provider Services at 866-420-9332.